DhawaDG/Datascience_Roadmap_Tracker/README.md

 # 🚀 Data Science Roadmap Tracker
+As an aspiring data scientist, I often struggled to track my progress effectively.
+To solve this problem, I developed this web application using **Streamlit**.
+It helps users like me manage their learning journey by providing a structured roadmap, progress tracking, and curated resources.
+I hope this app will also help others on their data science journey.
+This project is a testament to my **problem-solving skills**—identifying a challenge and creating a solution for it.

-A web application built with **Streamlit** to help users track their progress in learning data science.
-The app includes a detailed roadmap with stages, topics, and resources, allowing users to log their progress, edit the roadmap, and manage their learning journey.
+You can explore the app here: [Data Science Roadmap Tracker](https://mydsjourney.streamlit.app/) The app includes a detailed roadmap with stages, topics, and resources, allowing users to log their progress, edit the roadmap, and manage their learning journey.

 ---